Fermilab and the American Recovery and Reinvestment Act

 Fermilab Projects

-The U.S. Department of Energy will provide Fermilab with $103.1 million in American Recovery and Reinvestment Act funds for the projects listed below:
+The U.S. Department of Energy provided Fermilab with $114.2 million in American Recovery and Reinvestment Act funds for the projects listed below:

 Fraud, Waste & Abuse